robocorp/llmfoo/README.md

 actually this is about automatically making the OpenAI tool JSON Schema, parsing call and constructing the result to the chat model.

-But hey I hope this will become a set of small useful LLM helper functions that will make building stuff easier.
+But hey I hope this will become a set of small useful LLM helper functions that will make building stuff easier because current bleeding edge APIs are a bit of a mess and I think we can do better.

 ![](/llmfoo.webp)